natenka/pyneng-book-en/docs/source/book/25_db/replace.rst

     UNIQUE constraint failed: switch.mac

-У выражения REPLACE есть два вида:
+There are two types of REPLACE expression:

 .. code:: sql